decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 ## The Render function

-All TypeScript scenes must have a 'render()` function that outputs what users of your scene will see on their browser.
+All [scene objects]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-05-scriptable-scene %}) have a 'render()` method that outputs what users of your scene will see on their browser.
 This function must always output a hierarchical tree of entities that starts at the root level with a _scene_ entity.

 {% raw %}